Tracepoint Configuration

 Configuration for Dynamic Tracepoints

-To enable dynamic tracepoints the following INI settings need to be activated:
+To enable dynamic tracepoints in previous versions the following INI settings need to be activated:

 tideways.dynamic_tracepoints.enable_web=1